Friday, May 27, 2011

 Ten years after the Rubens was painted, the French painter Claude Vignon tackled the subject.
 Vignon places the scene before a ledge or altar of some kind on which a book is placed.
 On its open pages are Christ's words in the dialogue: "Petre amas me" (Peter, do you love me?) on the left page and "Pasce oves meas" (Feed my sheep) on the right page.
 Christ points to the book as He asks the questions.
 The figure of Peter gives the answers with great intensity.
 His outstretched left hand reaches across the body of Jesus, while his right is placed on his own chest to indicate the force of his sincerity.
 There are no sheep in evidence nor any keys and only two other apostles, one of whom is only half in the picture.

 In the mid seventeenth century Gianlorenzo Bernini produced two remarkable works on this subject for the one place on earth where they have particular meaning, not just as a record and reminder of a Biblical passage, but as a living command for Peter's successor, the Pope.
-In 1646 Bernini carved the marble panel for the central doorway of St. Peter's Basilica with the subject of the Pasce oves meas.
+In 1646 Bernini carved the marble panel for the central doorway of Saint Peter's Basilica with the subject of the Pasce oves meas.

 Gianlorenzo Bernini, Pasce Oves Meas